 In a survey conducted by Hubspot, 54% of consumers polled stated they would like to see more videos from brands or businesses they support.
 Social Media Today discovered that 90% of consumers claim a video will help them make a purchasing decision, and one in five YouTube users (approximately 13% of the total adult population) have stated that the website is very important when it comes to deciding whether to purchase a product.
 79% of people surveyed by Wyzowl confirmed they were more likely to buy a product or sign up for a service if they watched a branded video that explained the product, with a further 96% finding videos helpful when making purchase decisions online.
 68% of people reported they’d most prefer to learn about a new product or service by watching a short video.
 Creating engaging videos has become imperative to the marketing strategy of any business.

 Video has dominated social media, and adding videos to your brand strategy is imperative to outreach and campaign efforts.
-Seven in ten videos are cross-linked to other social media platforms, such as Twitter, Facebook, and Instagram, and video content generates a staggering 1,200% more shares on social media than text and image combined.
+Seven in ten videos are cross-linked to other social media platforms, such as Twitter, Facebook, and Instagram, and it’s been estimated that video content will account for 82% of all internet content consumed by 2022.
 Videos can be used in combination with email marketing, increasing open rates, click-throughs, and conversions, as well.
 Video marketing accounts for 69% of all consumer traffic, and more adults watch YouTube during primetime hours than they do cable television.
 87% of businesses now use video as a marketing tool; an increase from just 63% in 2017, and marketers who use video grow revenue 49% faster than non-video marketers.
 It is also 53 times easier to rank video content in Google’s search results than any other content, markedly increasing SEO.

 Video content is helpful across the buyer’s journey.
 Videos bring awareness to your product or service, provide information on how you can solve the customer’s problem, demonstrate the product to show its usefulness, and provide testimonials on how it has helped others, just to name a few things that videos can do.
 Not only do videos increase website traffic and time spent on websites, but they also help convert leads and even help enhance the customer experience.
 41% of marketers polled have said their customer support calls have been reduced by utilizing instructional, troubleshooting, and how-to videos.